Did you forget your windows open and had a heck of a time getting wood smoke from your backyard fire pit out of the house?

 - Burning household waste, i.e., paper, cardboard, etc

-The methods discussed in this article so simple.
+The methods discussed in this article are so simple.
 You can try them out today.
 Which one did you find the easiest?
 Your friends and guests can now peacefully reminisce of good times while sitting around your wood fire pit.

 Causing a nuisance to your neighbors with fire pit smoke can cause you to pay a fine.
 Make sure to observe the appropriate distance or employ smoke reduction techniques.
 The main thing is to ensure you do not obstruct oxygen flow around the fire pit.